yitzchak/loop-iteration-paths/README.md

 ```

 It was also possible to omit the `path-name`.
 In this case the macro
-expansion of LOOP used a default iteration patch called `attachments`
+expansion of LOOP used a default iteration path called `attachments`
 which was also permitted to rewrite the for-as-iteration-path clause
 at expansion time.
 Later, Lisp Machine Lisp used the path named
 `default-loop-path` instead of `attachments`.

-New iteration paths were created using `DEFINE-LOOP-PATH` with their
-own preposition and internal LOOP variables, which could be accessed
-via USING.
 Inclusive iteration paths are those in which the initial
 value of `var` was `form` itself.
 An example given in the Lisp Machine
 Manual is that of the CDRS iteration path: